A Tooth Abscess is a pocket of pus that is caused by a bacterial infection. This dental infection can take place in any part of the tooth.

 Signs and Symptoms of Tooth Abscess

-The signs and symptoms of a Dental Abscess are:
+The signs and symptoms of an Abscess are:

-You have a severe, persistent, and throbbing toothache that radiates to the jaw bone, neck, or ear
+You have a severe, persistent, and throbbing pain or toothache that radiates to the jaw bone, neck, or ear

 When you drink or eat something you feel hot or cold which is a sign of sensitivity.